Art & Art History

 ART 3390.
 HISTORY OF GRAPHIC DESIGN.
 3 Hours.

 A broad overview of the history and evolution of design from prehistory to the present day.
 Course emphasis is on the cultural and technological contexts that influenced the practice of graphic design in Europe and the United States.
-Prerequisite: Any two of the three courses ART 1309, ART 1310, and ART 1317; or permission from the instructor.
+Prerequisite: Any two of the three courses ART 1309, ART 1310, and ART 1317 and permission of advisor.

 ART 3391.
 HISTORY OF PHOTOGRAPHY.
 3 Hours.